DiceDB/docs/src/content/docs/commands/GETBIT.md

 ---
 title: GETBIT
-description: Documentation for the Redis command GETBIT
+description: Documentation for the DiceDB command GETBIT
 ---

-# DiceDB Command: GETBIT

-## Overview

 The `GETBIT` command is used to retrieve the bit value at a specified offset in the string value stored at a given key.
 This command is particularly useful for bitwise operations and managing binary data within DiceDB.